happner/happner/docs/quickstart.md

 ### Create the Master node module

 This creates the mesh module that will run as the monitoring service's master node.

+Note: Master is it's own node_module!
+This simplifies the configurations.

 ```bash
 mkdir node_modules/master